 Severe Withdrawal Symptoms – Delirium Tremens

-The most severe level of alcohol withdrawal is known as delirium tremens.
+The most severe level of alcohol withdrawal is known as delirium tremens (the DTs).
 Symptoms include:

 Home Remedies for Alcohol Detox

 Although we don’t recommend going through withdrawal from home, the following suggestions can make at-home detox a safer and more bearable process.

 Amino acids can be extremely helpful during early recovery and detox.
 Neurotransmitters are the chemicals your body produces to allow nerve cells to pass “all is well” messages from cell to cell.
 Amino acids are the precursors of these neurotransmitters and are almost always depleted during active addiction.